Vacation at Lake Bled in Slovenia

 Bled Hotels for Connoisseurs you find here

 This 5-star hotel is part of the Small Luxury Hotels of the World.
-It is right on the lake shore.:
+It is located directly on the lakeshore.

 Grand Hotel Toplice *